robertmartin8/PyPortfolioOpt/docs/RiskModels.rst

     finance.

-My implementations have been translated the Matlab code on `Michael Wolf's webpage <https://www.econ.uzh.ch/en/people/faculty/wolf/publications.html>`_, with the help of `xtuanta <https://github.com/robertmartin8/PyPortfolioOpt/issues/20>`_.
+My implementations have been translated from the Matlab code on `Michael Wolf's webpage <https://www.econ.uzh.ch/en/people/faculty/wolf/publications.html>`_, with the help of `xtuanta <https://github.com/robertmartin8/PyPortfolioOpt/issues/20>`_.